 This gala concert is under the patronage of His Excellency Ambassador of Poland to the United States, Marek Magierowski, and the honorary patronage of Piotr Glínski, Deputy Prime Minister of the Republic of Poland and Minister of Culture and National Heritage.

 Under the direction of Kenneth Slowik, the Smithsonian Chamber Orchestra performs five iconic works by Polish and American composers.
-Originally planned as a celebration of the foundation of the Second Polish Republic at the end of the First World War, the concert is presented in cooperation with the Andrzej Markowski Foundation, whose president cites the “deepest devotion to the eternal values of the most noble art of music in the context of Polish-American friendship.”
+Originally planned as a celebration of the foundation of the Second Polish Republic at the end of the First World War, Foundation President, Ms. Malgorzata Markowska cites the “deepest devotion to the eternal values of the most noble art of music in the context of Polish-American friendship.”

 The program begins with the energetic 1948 Concerto for String Orchestra by Grazyna Bacewicz, Poland’s best-known female composer.
 Samuel Barber’s 1938 Adagio for Strings gained instant fame when Arturo Toscanini led the NBC orchestra in its broadcast premiere.
 Mikolaj Górecki’s hauntingly beautiful Concerto-Notturno of 2000, features the young American violinist Lily Honigberg to conclude the first half of the concert.